ratify-project/ratify-web/docs/quickstarts/ratify-on-azure.md

 ## Prepare container images in ACR

-> NOTE: You can skip this section if you already built and pushed images to ACR.
+> You can skip this section if you already built and pushed images to ACR.

 1. Sign in with Azure CLI